SkypLabs/packer-debian/README.md

 ## Vagrant support

-In order to create an image to be used by [Vagrant][2], you have to use one of these builders :
+In order to create an image to be used by [Vagrant][vagrant], you have to use one of these builders :

 * vbox4vagrant
 * vmware4vagrant